-Key symptoms are abdominal pain, fever, vomiting, altered mental status, and GI bleeding.
+Key symptoms are abdominal pain, fever, vomiting, altered mental status, and gastrointestinal bleeding.
 However, patients are commonly minimally symptomatic, and may even be asymptomatic.

-Albumin is indicated in the treatment of patients with renal dysfunction.
+Albumin is indicated in the treatment of patients with SBP; particularly for those with renal dysfunction.

-Continuous oral fluoroquinolone prophylaxis is indicated in patients with an ascitic fluid protein concentration <1.5g/dL or a previous episode of SBP.
+Continuous antibiotic prophylaxis is indicated in patients with an ascitic fluid protein concentration <1.5 g/dL or a previous episode of SBP.